mmondics/podman-intro/README.md

     ```text
     ➜  ~ podman images
     REPOSITORY               TAG         IMAGE ID      CREATED      SIZE
-    docker.io/library/httpd  latest      6e794a483258  12 days ago  149 MB
+    docker.io/library/nginx  latest      a99a39d070bf  3 weeks ago  146 MB
     ```

 4. View detailed information about the container image with `podman inspect`

     ```text
-    podman inspect docker.io/library/httpd:latest
+    podman inspect docker.io/library/nginx:latest
     ```

     You could also use the `IMAGE ID`, or a unique subset of the Image ID, instead of the full image name.

     For example, in the example above.

-    `podman inspect 6e7` would have the same output, as there are no other container images with an ID that begins with `6e7`.
+    `podman inspect a99` would have the same output, as there are no other container images with an ID that begins with `a99`.

 ## Running a Container